-The regularity with which right-wing lobbyists are invited by the BBC & #SkyPapers to give an opinion on a wide range of topics continues unabated despite a number of scandals.
+The regularity with which right-wing lobbyists are given a platform by the BBC & #SkyPapers continues unabated despite a number of scandals.
 However, this example from back in 2016 should not be forgotten.

 This BBC Newsbeat item aimed at young people focusses on a rightwing lobbyist, Kate Andrews (now at the IEA), who is given a platform to promote gun culture & the AK47.
 She’s introduced simply as a ‘US women’ – no mention of her background.

 BBC Newsbeat: A US woman on why she disagrees with Obama on gun control

 That’s Kate Andrews, Associate Director at the right wing, free-market lobby group IEA and formerly Head of Communications at the right wing, free-market lobby group Adam Smith Institute and staffer on Mitt Romney’s unsuccessful presidential campaign.
 But just a simple ‘US woman’ as far as BBC Newsbeat is concerned.

 This is a worrying example partly because promoting the AK47 is far off the spectrum for normal debate in the UK.
 Did the BBC search out Kate Andrews in which case did they know about her lobbying background?
 Or did a lobbying organisation contact the BBC?
 Was the contact through normal channels or by word of mouth.
 Whatever the answer, it’s hard to believe that Kate Andrews’ background was not known to the BBC in which case the description of her as a ‘US woman’ without any background information is beyond disquieting.